apache/rocketmq-externals/README.md

 ## [RocketMQ Operator](https://github.com/apache/rocketmq-operator)
-Deploys RocketMQ on Kubernetes. it is built using the Operator SDK, which is part of the Operator Framework.
+Deploys RocketMQ on Kubernetes. it is built using the Operator SDK, which is part of the Operator Framework and hosted on OperatorHub(https://operatorhub.io/operator/rocketmq-operator)

 ## [RocketMQ Client Nodejs](https://github.com/apache/rocketmq-client-nodejs)